Mwajiduddin/Network-File-Shares-and-Permissions/README.md

 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/d1.png" />
 </p>

-Now we are going to set the permissions and to which group it will be shared to shown below:
+Now we are going to set the permissions and to which group it will be shared to as shown below:

 | Folder:       | Group:         |  Permission: |
 | ------------- | -------------  |------------- |